 Orrick attorneys authored an article, titled “Proposed Regulations Under §385 Classifying Interests in a Corporation,” addressing Section 385 regulations proposed by the Internal Revenue Service and the U.S. Treasury Department to address the excessive use of debt to reduce the U.S. tax base.
 The article was published in the Tax Management International Journal and is available here.

-Michael Rodgers is a Managing Associate in the Houston office who specializes in cross-border tax planning.
+Michael Rodgers is a Senior Associate in the Houston office who specializes in cross-border tax planning.

 - Provided advice and analysis to Fortune 100 multinational oil and gas company in connection with proposed international tax legislation